ismyrnow/gulp-modularize/README.md

 gulp-modularize
 ===============

-Simple, unopinionated gulp tasks modularization.
+Simple, unopinionated gulp task modularization.

+`gulp-modularize` allows you to split your gulp tasks into separate modules, enabling task definitions to be resused easily without boilerplate code.
+It's unopinionated, and requires almost no configuration or setup.

 ## Install